 They also have their own space the memory of the tejeros.
 A collective that deserves a tribute apart for the basic role they played and the hardships of their work.
 From the seventeenth century there is evidence of crews of peasants llaniscos who moved temporarily to make tile and brick to other points of Asturias, Castilla and Vizcaya.
 Llanes tejanos invented a slang or secret special language to communicate among them called xiriga (jargon).

 We continue the visit without hurry and we come across more signs of identity of the Asturian activity of another time.
 There is the iron, the forges, workshops where objects are made through the forging of the raw iron worked in the ironworks, or where they are repaired tools and pots spent for the use.
 A shortly after we are ordered the enameled iron utensils that were manufactured for all areas of home life since the nineteenth century.
 They consist of thin sheets of iron with an enamel bath usually white, but also colored.

 As it could not be otherwise, also the eminently agricultural tasks have a reserved space.
 A series of plows aligned allow us to compare the change of technique with the passage of time.
-The oldest models we can see are made of wood with a toe or "grid" of wrought iron.
+The oldest models that we can appreciate are made of wood with a toe or "grate" of wrought iron.